An Empirical Analysis of Fairness Notions under Differential Privacy: Background

-\citet{DBLP:conf/fat/PujolMKHMM20} studies fair allotment and decision rule problems using differential privacy: it shows that the noise brought by strong privacy guarantees, unsurprisingly, induces disparate decision errors concerning minorities.
-The empirical analysis uses extremely small privacy budgets (in the order of $10^-5$).
+\citet{pujol2020fair} examines fair allotment and decision rule problems using differential privacy.
+The study shows that the noise introduced by strong privacy guarantees leads to disparate decision errors for minority groups.
+Notably, the empirical analysis employs extremely small privacy budgets (on the order of $10^{-5}$).

-The paper~\citep{DBLP:conf/kdd/XuDW21} introduces a DP-SGD approach that assigns an adaptive gradient clipping norm per group in order to obtain a uniform accuracy loss per group (or per class).
-The experiments do not include how other fairness notions (demographic parity, equalized odds, etc.) are impacted by the approach.
+\citet{xu2021removing} proposes a DP-SGD approach that assigns an adaptive gradient clipping norm per group, aiming to achieve uniform accuracy loss across groups (or classes).
+The experiments do not explore the impact of this approach on other fairness notions.

-In \citep{DBLP:journals/corr/abs-2109-08630} evaluates excessive risk as the fairness notion when protecting privacy using the ensemble method PATE \citep{DBLP:conf/iclr/PapernotSMRTE18}.
-They show how the different model parameters affect the excessive risk difference across groups.
-They also show possible mitigation to the disparate effects using soft labels.
+\citet{tran2021fairness} evaluates excessive risk as a fairness notion in the context of privacy protection using the ensemble method PATE~\cite{papernot2018scalable}.
+The study analyzes how various model parameters influence the excessive risk difference across groups and demonstrates potential mitigation strategies for disparate effects by employing soft labels.

-In~\citep{DBLP:conf/icml/JagielskiKMORSU19}, optimization procedures for achieving equalized odds fairness under differential privacy are proposed.
-The work poses the theoretical bounds between accuracy, privacy, and equalized odds.
-The experimental results show a clear negative correlation between privacy budget and fairness violation. \citet{pmlr-v162-ganev22a} demonstrate differential privacy's disparate impact on generative models regarding minority/majority groups either by reducing or increasing the gap between classes or demographic groups in the generated synthetic data, with respect to the real data for both their proportions in the data, and accuracy of downstream classification tasks.
+\citet{jagielski2019differentially} propose optimization procedures for achieving equalized odds under differential privacy.
+The work establishes theoretical bounds on the trade-offs between accuracy, privacy, and equalized odds, howing that stricter privacy constraints can increase fairness violations.
+Experimental results are presented to support this claim.

+\citet{ganev2022robin} demonstrate the disparate impact of differential privacy on generative models with respect to minority and majority groups.
+This impact either reduces or increases the gap between demographic groups in the generated synthetic data, affecting both their proportions relative to the real data and the accuracy of downstream classification tasks.

-\citet{Cheng_Wang_Zhang_Chen_Wang_Cheng_2022} showed that model utility (measured using test accuracy) is significantly improved when a specific search for the best network architecture is performed during model training with DP-SGD.
-The reader needs to be aware that the privacy budget values, reported in this work \citep{Cheng_Wang_Zhang_Chen_Wang_Cheng_2022}, do not seem to account for the potential privacy leakage that occurs during the network architecture search itself in~\citep{papernot2022hyperparameter}.
+\citet{cheng2022dpnas} showed that model utility (measured by test accuracy) is significantly improved when a targeted search for the best network architecture is conducted during training with DP-SGD.
+However, it is important to note that the privacy budget values reported in \cite{cheng2022dpnas} do not appear to account for potential privacy leakage during the architecture search process itself, as discussed in \cite{papernot2022hyperparameter}.